cbmckinstry/Pre-Clustering1/README.txt

             is that no more than two types of size 4 combinations can exist at the same time.
             All of these statements can be proven via easy dirct numerical proofs.
         All Together:
+            Taken together, the algorithm is a modified version of the one detailed in the proof.
+The Smallest Sum Iteration and Backtracking ensure that we follow the same sound logic, while Pruning ensures that we remain efficient.
+Overall, the algorithm is extremely close to optimal with 2 drawbacks: a larger size can take from a smaller when recursing and there is no weight for vehicle size when only considering remainder.
+Thus, we need a "cleanup" method to optimize our result.

+Optimize: